oarcscience/ith.oarc.science/aus/awa/awa00.md

 #### \[1894\]

 ##### scanned at Intangible Textual Heritage, completed April 1, 2002.
-Redacted by J. B. Hare, \[B.Sc.
+Redacted by J. Lelievre, \[B.Sc.
 Linguistics UCLA and UCSC (Kresge College), &c., &c., &c.\] This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 PRINTED BY WALTERS & Co.,